anupbhattacharjee/Wireshark_JMDB/README.md

 The analysis is between CRC and other fields that were thought to have a corelation with the CRC errors.

+script.sh: Bash script to automate the process of sniffing, collecting and analyzing data scripts1.m: MATLAB script to analyze the data Report.pdf: Report containg theory and cases

 **********************************************************************************